wp-plugins/wp-internal-links-lite/readme.txt

 2. You can't *edit structures you have created*, in the Lite version you will have to delete and re-create them if you want to change any values.

-If you want to unleash the full potential of the plugin, you can do it by checking the PRO version of [WP Internal Links](http://wpinternallinks.com/?utm_source=wordpress-org&utm_medium=description&utm_campaign=salespage "WP Internal Links")
+If you want to unleash the full potential of the plugin, you can do it by checking the PRO version of [WP Internal Links](http://nosweatplugins.com/no-sweat-wp-internal-links/?utm_source=wordpress-org&utm_medium=description&utm_campaign=salespage "WP Internal Links")

 == Installation ==

 1. Install the plugin by either:

-    a) Uploading `wp-inter-links-lite.zip` to the `/wp-content/plugins/` directory of yur site via FTP.
+    a) Uploading the ZIP file to the `/wp-content/plugins/` directory of yur site via FTP.

     b) Using the built-in "Add new" functionality in the Wordpress "Plugins" admin menu, searching for "WP Internal Links Lite", and clicking on "install" on its listing.